a-type/verdant/docs/docs/intro.md

 ## What's it like to use?

-I've recorded myself working on my app, [Aglio](https://aglio.app), adding a new feature with Verdant.
+I've recorded myself working on my app, [Gnocchi](https://gnocchi.club), adding a new feature with Verdant (it used to be called "lo-fi" at the time of recording, but not much has changed in usage).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/RUykjG-L8Z4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>